heissshami/mbelyco-promo-2.0/PRD.md

 - Automated role assignment based on user behavior

 **Acceptance Criteria**:
-- [ ] System supports multiple user roles (Super Admin, Campaign Manager, Financial Admin, Support Agent, Viewer)
+- [ ] System supports multiple user roles (Super Admin, Financial Admin, Batch Manager)
 - [ ] Each role has specific granular permissions defined
 - [ ] All API endpoints are protected with permission middleware
 - [ ] Users can only access functions they have permissions for